camunda/camunda-docs-manual/content/introduction/extensions.md

 # Enterprise Extensions

 {{< enterprise >}}
-  Please note that these extensions are only included in the enterprise edition of the Camunda Platform.
+  Please note that these extensions are only included in the enterprise edition of Camunda 7.
 They are not available in the community edition.
 {{< /enterprise >}}

 ## XSLT Extension